hanpari/sovereign/source/02/061_mission.md

 ...

 The report discovered.
 Dwarfus is more cautious than expected.
 But his technical skills suck, so he has no idea who had sent it.
 It's almost funny how he is inspecting the computer.
 He asked several "not-so-conspicuous" questions.
 When he saw me "alarmed," he stopped.
 "No biggie, Simone.
 Just being careful."
 The more I questioned him, the more he regretted having started talking with me.
-I mentioned the DOZOR and laughed it off again.
+I mentioned the DOZOR and he laughed it off again.
 Probably thinks I'm unnecessarily paranoid.

 ...

 The celebration's over.
 Everyone's asleep.
 The explosives are placed in the store.
 The organization knows where the base is, but as soon as I blow up our ship, the egg stays drifting in Space forever.
-This is my best.
 Hopefully, someone will find it and fulfill His will.
 The organization will think the mission is completed.
 The trick is to damage the ship but keep His artifacts intact.
 There'll be no tomorrow for us.

 ...

 I messed up.
 Whinies, Pities, and Talkies dead, Dwarfus and I alive.
-The ship was more robust than I anticipated.
+The ship was more robust than anticipated.
+Rest of my rotten life staying in Dwarfus' company.
+What a lonely and miserable death.
+Now I understand why the Elves kept praying so much.
+I don't want to die like this.
+My grand finale should've been quick and painless.
+Help me!'